searls/emoruby/README.md

 ## Versioning

-The Emoruby team embraces and advocates the adoption of the the emerging iconographic versioning standard ("icover" for short).
+The Emoruby team embraces and advocates the adoption of the the emerging emotional versioning standard ("emover" for short).

 The initial release was 💩 (in honor of @tenderlove's 💩-lang).
 After that, ✊ was released.
-Next up is, of course, 🐷.
+Then came 🐷.
+The next planned release is 📈.